 2. Design for blocked images.

 More and more e-mail programs are turning off images by default.
 Recipients must click a button or right-click on an image to turn images on.
 It's a privacy-protection measure.
 When you design HTML e-mails, always assume your images will be turned off by default.
-By placing your entire message into a single large image, you also risk getting trapped in spam filters.

 Tips for dealing with turned-off images

 - Include alt-text for your images.
 This is the text that is displayed when images are blocked.
 It's also read aloud to people with special computer programs designed for the visually impaired.
 Many email editors provide options to edit alt-text, so look for it in the editor's image settings.

 - Don't put important content or call-to-actions in images.
 Always use text for the important stuff.
 Replace navigation images with text links.

 - Use images that don’t overwhelm.
 Use HTML color to highlight call to action.
 Make it visible in the preview pane.

 3. Balance image with text.

 When you design HTML e-mails, do not create one enormous graphic; always include some text in case your images are turned off.
 If you must have very little text and one giant graphic in your e-mail, make sure the image is well compressed.

 4. Don’t neglect your footer.